 - a.
 The annual adjustment to the municipal property tax split will be determined by the Chief Administrative Officer based on an evaluation of the following criteria: - i.
-The amount and weighting of annual taxable assessment growth, - ii.
-Municipal tax increase differential between the residential and non-residential property classes, - iii.
+The amount and weighting of annual taxable assessment growth, - Municipal tax increase differential between the residential and nonresidential property classes, - iii.
 Comparative annual property tax increases within the Capital Region, - iv.
 Comparative municipal property tax rates within the Capital Region. - b.
-Based on the evaluation criteria above, the Chief Administrative Officer will recommend to Council an annual adjustment to the general municipal tax split, which may result in higher average municipal tax increases for the non-residential property class as compared to the residential property class. - c.
-The need for programs, services and associated service levels shall be the major considerations in determining tax rates; however, comparative tax rates and municipal tax splits of other municipalities will also be taken into consideration. - d.
-The percentage of the City's municipal property tax requirement assigned to the non-residential assessment class shall not decrease over time in relation to the percentage of the City's municipal property tax requirement assigned to the residential assessment class.
+Based on the evaluation criteria above, the Chief Administrative Officer will recommend to Council an annual adjustment to the general municipal tax split, which may result in higher average municipal tax increases for the non-residential property class as compared to the residential property class.

+c.
+The need for programs, services and associated service levels shall be the major considerations in determining tax rates; however, comparative tax rates and municipal tax splits of other municipalities will also be taken into consideration.